 The region between Ghent and Deinze, where the river Leie meanders through woody marshland, played a crucial role in the development of 20th C Belgian art.
 Come with us to Deinze, Latem and Deurle for a discovery.

-As usual, accommodation will be in the residence of Imperial College in South Kensington.
 Eurostar from Brussels Midi to St Pancras.
-The weekend price, dependent on numbers, is about €680 ppers sharing a double room, with a supplement of €95 for a single.
+Accommodation in the residence of the Imperial College in South Kensington.
+Weekend price is about €680 ppers sharing a double room, with a supplement of €95 for a single.

 Francis Peeters and Guy Vandesande, who present the weekly garden show on RTBF “Jardins et Loisirs”, will guide us through their 40 are “Amoena Garden”.
 After lunch we discover the “Gardens of the World” in the “Domaine de Cambron”.